ScottArbeit/Grace/docs/Design and Motivations.md

 Functional programming offers a new path to create large-scale codebases that sidestep these problems.
 No doubt, over the coming years, as more teams try functional code, we'll find anti-patterns that we need to deal with (and, no doubt, I have some of them in Grace), but having personally taken the mindset journey from OO to functional, my field report is: we'll benefit greatly as an industry if we take a more functional and declarative approach to coding.
 It can do wonders everywhere, not just in the UI frameworks where we've already seen the benefits.

-Whether you choose Haskell, Scala, F#, Crystal, or some other functional language, I'd like to invite you to try functional programming.
+Whether you choose Haskell, Scala, F#, Crystal, or some other functional language, I invite you to try functional programming.
 It's a journey, for sure, but it's so worth it.
 Not only will you learn a new way to think about organizing code, you'll become a better OO programmer for it.

 ### .NET is really nice to use, and well-supported